JayAdams34/election-analysis/README.md

  - According to the analysis, Diana DeGette won the election by a wide margin.
 She received 272,892 votes which accounted for 73.8% of the total votes.

 ## Election-Audit Summary
   In my opinion, this script is very efficient and multi-faceted.
 With a few modifications it can be used for any election.
-One being changing the variables to the appropriate selection based off the data set you are using, whether it's in a differnt location or a different branch of the election such as local and presidential.
+One being changing the variables to finding the counties with the lowest turnout rather than the largest to help determine which areas they need to be better with campaigning in.
+ANother being adding demographics to your analysis to determine who is their target market and who they need to attempt to improve their relationship with.